SeaQL/seaql.github.io/SeaORM/docs/07-write-test/02-mock.md

 ## Mocking Query Result

-We create a mock database for Postgres with `MockDatabase::new(DatabaseBackend::Postgres)`.
+We create a mock database for PostgreSQL with `MockDatabase::new(DatabaseBackend::Postgres)`.
 Then, query results are prepared using `append_query_results` method.
 Note that we pass a vector of vector to it, representing multiple query results, each with more than one model.
 Finally, we convert it into a connection and use it to perform CRUD operations just like a normal live connection.

 One special thing about `MockDatabase` is that you can check the transaction log of it.
 Any SQL query run on the mock database will be recorded; you can validate each of it to ensure the correctness of your application logic.